- Academic Affairs

-- The fundamental research exclusion will be lost if a researcher agrees to a "side-deal" allowing a sponsor to approve publications or to control access to the project or project results.
+- The fundamental research exclusion will be lost if a researcher agrees to a "side deal" allowing a sponsor to approve publications or control access to the project or project results.

-- Research performed outside the U.S. may not qualify for the fundamental research exclusion.
+- Research performed outside the United States may not qualify for the fundamental research exclusion.
 This does not automatically mean that an export license will be required, but it does mean that an export control determination needs to be made before the work begins.

-- Exports of tangible goods: While research results developed or generated under the fundamental research exclusion are exempt from export controls and can be freely shared with foreign nationals both here and abroad, any materials, items, technology, or software generated as a result of the research ARE NOT exempt from export controls.
+- Exports of tangible goods: While research results developed or generated under the fundamental research exclusion are exempt from export controls and can be freely shared with foreign nationals here and abroad, any materials, items, technology, or software generated as a result of the research ARE NOT exempt from export controls.
 Before shipping or taking any item abroad, an export control review needs to be conducted to determine if an export license is required to take or transfer the item.